Conference Abstract Submission Guidelines

 All abstracts will go through a blind peer-review carried out by reviewers selected by the ICRR Programme Committee.

-Notification will be sent to the Presenting Author on Friday 8 March 2019
+Accepted poster presentation notifications will be sent to the Presenting Author on Friday 19 July 2019.

 Registration of the Abstract Presenter

-When notified of acceptance, the Presenting Author is required to accept their offer by registering for the Conference and paying in full by Friday 22 March 2019.
+When notified of acceptance as a poster presenter, the Presenting Author is required to accept their offer by registering for the Conference and paying in full by Friday 26 July.

-If a presenter fails to register by Friday 22 March 2019
+If an presenter fails to register by the stated deadline:

 - The abstract will be removed from the abstract book and app.